pangGou816/pangInsertBetween/README.md

-# pangSpaceBetween
+# pangInsertBetween

 ## Intro
-Add spaces between each character
+Add anything between each character

 ## Preparations to do
 1. Download [**`Python`**](https://www.python.org/downloads/ 'Download Python') in your system